nathanreyes/v-calendar/docs-next/docs/calendar/attributes.md

 }
 ```

-These are the additional configuration options you may use for further dot customization:
+When using an object value, these are the properties you may use for further dot customization:

 | Property | Type | Description |
 | --- | --- | --- |